tableau/tableau-data-acceleration-client/docs/da_ref.md

 [START_TIME] is optional.
 If no starting time is specified, the default time 00:00:00 is used.
 To specify the starting time, `--start-hour` and `--start-minute` can be used to specify the time.
 For example, let's look at the following command:

-`python accelerate_workbooks.py --create-schedule --hourly-interval 0.25 --start-hour 18 --start-minute 30`
+`python accelerate_workbooks.py --create-schedule "A Schedule"  --hourly-interval 0.25 --start-hour 18 --start-minute 30`

 In this example, the schedule is for every 15 minutes, starting at 18:30 (6:30 PM) every day.
 The next schedule is 18:45, 19:30, 19:45, and so on until the day restarts at midnight or until the specified `--end-hour` and `--end-minute` are reached.
 It will not run at 19:00, 19:15, 20:00, and so on because `--start-minute` is set to 30 which means that it's only scheduled to start on minute 30 of each hour.
 It will not run on 1:30, 6:30, 17:30, and so on because `--start-hour` is set to 18 which means it's only scheduled to start on hour 18 of each day.